sean-the-coder/The-Decentralized-Mars-Constitution/README.md

 This project uses Hardhat, ethers.js, and React

 To start clone this repository into your own directory.
+CD into the frontend

 1) Install the dependencies with
 ```shell